potassco/fastlane/docs/getting_started/guide.md

 classic LNS approach:

 - Find the initial solution in 2s with cost 7
-- Relax 40% of the atoms of the initial solution (randomly chosen)
+- Destroy 40% of the atoms of the initial solution (randomly chosen)
 - Find a new solution with no time limit using the remaining 60% of atoms as assumptions (since we wait until the search is finished the new solution is a local optimum and can never be worse than the previous solutions (worst case, the previous solution is found